UF IFAS Extension programs in March

-County extension offices of the University of Florida’s Institute of Food and Agricultural Sciences (UF/IFAS) offer a variety of online programs.
-Here are two free programs available in March.
+County extension offices of the University of Florida’s Institute of Food and Agricultural Sciences (UF/IFAS) are offering these online programs in March.

 March 10 – “Closing Your Seasonal Home,” free, 10 a.m. to noon.
 If you will be visiting family for a few weeks or if you are a “snow-bird,” protecting your home while you are away can prevent problems and save money.
 Learn what steps to take to secure your home, prevent mold and mildew, and prepare your home, inside and out.
 Registration is required to receive a program link.
 Register at https://tinyurl.com/2021seasonalhome.